Gradient-based Stochastic Optimization of Utility-based Shortfall Risk: Introduction

-\paragraph{Our contributions.} In this paper, we consider the problems of estimation and optimization of UBSR and OCE risk measures.
-We now summarize our contributions below. \begin{enumerate} \item We extend the UBSR and the OCE risk measures to cover unbounded random variables that satisfy certain integrability requirements, and establish conditions under which both, the UBSR and the OCE, are convex risk measures.
-Our results are stated under notably weaker assumptions on the risk parameters, namely, the loss function $l$ and the utility function $u$ in the cases of the UBSR and OCE, respectively.
-This weakening of assumptions allows our estimation procedures to include VaR and CVaR as special cases of the UBSR and OCE respectively. \item For a sample average approximation (SAA) of UBSR, which is proposed earlier in the literature, we present a novel proof under a variance assumption to obtain a mean absolute error (MAE) bound and a mean-squared error (MSE) bound of the order $\mathcal{O}(1/\sqrt{m})$ and $\mathcal{O}(1/m)$ respectively.
-Here, $m$ denotes the number of independent and identically distributed (i.i.d.) samples of the underlying distribution used to form the estimates. \item For an SAA-based estimator of OCE, we obtain MAE and MSE bounds of the order \order{1/\sqrt{m}} each, for a choice of Lipschitz utility function.
-For the non-Lipschitz case, we obtain MAE and MSE bounds of the order $\mathcal{O}(1/m^{1/4})$ and $\mathcal{O}(1/\sqrt{m})$ respectively.
-These bounds are obtained under a fairly general setting, without assuming that the utility function is strongly convex or smooth.
-Using a new proof technique and under some mild assumptions, we obtain an MAE bound of order $\mathcal{O}(1/\sqrt{m})$. \item For the problem of risk optimization with a vector parameter, we derive expressions for the gradients of UBSR and OCE.
-Using these expressions, we propose $m$-sample gradient estimators for both UBSR and OCE.
-For each gradient estimator, we establish MAE and MSE bounds of \order{1/\sqrt{m}} and $\mathcal{O}(1/m)$, respectively. \item We design a stochastic gradient (SG) algorithm for each of the aforementioned gradient estimators.
-For both these SG algorithms, we derive a non-asymptotic bound of $\mathcal{O}(1/n)$ under a strong convexity assumption on the risk objective.
-Here $n$ denotes the number of iterations of the SG algorithm. \end{enumerate}
+A class of risk measures that subsumes coherency, and does not enforce positive homogeneity, is convex risk measures~\cite{FollmerSchied2004}.
+A prominent family of convex risk measures is the utility-based shortfall risk (UBSR).
+UBSR, introduced by \cite{FollmerSchied2004}, is a law-invariant \cite{Kusuoka2001}, convex risk measure that has a gained prominence lately \cite{weber-2006-distribution-invariant,dunkel_efficient_2007,dunkel2010stochastic,follmer2016stochastic,zhaolin2016ubsrest,Hegde2024,guo_distributionally_2019,gupte2023optimization}.
+More precisely, UBSR emerges as one among many of the families of convex risk measures that are induced by the robust Savage representation \cite[Theorem 2.78]{follmer2016stochastic}.
+UBSR is the only law-invariant, convex risk measure that is elicitable \cite{Bellini_2015}.
+It has a few advantages over the popular CVaR risk measure, namely (i) UBSR is invariant under randomization, while CVaR is not, see \cite{dunkel2010stochastic}; (ii) unlike CVaR, which only considers the values that the underlying random variable takes beyond VaR, the loss function in UBSR can be chosen to encode the risk preference for each value that the underlying random variable takes.
+Thus, in both risk estimation and optimization, UBSR is a more desirable alternative to the industry-standard risk measures, namely VaR and CVaR. \paragraph{Our contributions.} In this paper, we consider the problems of estimation and optimization of the UBSR risk measure.
+First, we extend the UBSR measure to cover unbounded random variables that satisfy certain integrability requirements, and establish conditions under which the UBSR is a convex risk measure.
+Our results are stated under notably weaker assumptions on the risk parameters, namely, the loss function $l$ and the risk threshold $\lambda$.
+Second, for a sample average approximation (SAA) of UBSR, which is proposed earlier in the literature, we present a novel proof under a variance assumption to obtain a mean absolute error (MAE) bound and a mean-squared error (MSE) bound of the order $\mathcal{O}(1/\sqrt{m})$ and $\mathcal{O}(1/m)$ respectively.
+Here, $m$ denotes the number of independent and identically distributed (i.i.d.) samples of the underlying distribution used to form the estimates.
+Third, for the UBSR optimization problem with a vector parameter, we derive an expression for the UBSR gradient.
+Using these expressions, we propose an $m$-sample gradient estimator for UBSR and establish MAE and MSE bounds of \order{1/\sqrt{m}} and $\mathcal{O}(1/m)$, respectively, for the estimation error.
+Finally, we design a stochastic gradient (SG) algorithm for the aforementioned gradient estimator.
+For the proposed SG algorithm, we derive a non-asymptotic bound of $\mathcal{O}(1/n)$ under a strong convexity assumption on the risk objective, where $n$ denotes the number of iterations of the SG algorithm.
+For the convex and non-convex cases, we derive non-asymptotic bounds of $\mathcal{O}(1/\sqrt{n})$.